Can I Sue to Protect the Environment?

 “Legal standing comes up in the context of litigation,” explains Detroit-based environmental lawyer Sharon R. Newlon.
 “It basically means the party has the right to challenge an action in court.
 Not everybody in the public can come in and challenge an action either by the government or another party.”

-The critical point is that just because these are major problems that individuals and groups are concerned about doesn’t mean that they necessarily have the standing to sue over them.
+The bottom line is that just because individuals or groups are concerned about environmental problems, they don’t necessarily have the standing to sue over them.

 The Lujan test is fairly strict and often makes it challenging for plaintiffs to establish standing in order to bring an environmental lawsuit.
 In fact, applying the Lujan test, the Court found that the environmental group lacked standing in that case.